sparkfun/SparkFun_STCC4_Arduino_Library/README.md

 `performFactoryReset()` clears all recalibration and self-calibration history.
 After more than 3 hours without power, `performConditioning()` is recommended to speed the sensor back to full accuracy.

 > [!IMPORTANT]
-> `performConditioning()` **blocks for about 22 seconds** while the sensor runs its conditioning profile — the call does not return until it finishes.
-This is by far the longest-blocking call in the library, so run it once at startup (not inside `loop()`), and don't mistake the pause for a hang.
+> `performConditioning()` **blocks for about 22 seconds** while the sensor runs its conditioning profile.
+The call does not return until it finishes.
+This is the longest-blocking call in the library, so run it once at startup (not inside `loop()`), and don't mistake the pause for a hang.
 Start a measurement afterwards.

 ## Examples